Skip to main content

 Getting to Off-Campus Buildings

-Some of you will have labs and clinical lectures located in various places that aren't on the main campus.
+Some of you will have labs and clinical lectures in various locations that aren't on the main campus.
 You'll find directions here:

 Leap Cards

 One of the easiest ways to use public transport is to get a Leap Card.
-Leap Cards work across Dublin Bus, the Luas, and the DART in Dublin, and you can use them on a number of other transport providers nationwide.
+Leap Cards work across Bus, Luas, DART, and Commuter Rail services in the Dublin area.
+You can also use them with a number of other transport providers nationwide.
 The standard 'Adult' Leap Card fare is significantly cheaper than the cash fare on all Dublin public transport.
 However, as a student, you are entitled one of a number of concessionary Leap Cards which give you access to even lower fares!

 Those of you aged under 19 should purchase a Child (16-18) Leap Card; those aged 19-25, a Young Adult Leap Card; and those aged 26+ should buy a Student Leap Card.

-You can purchase all of these Leap Cards online using the link below.
+You can purchase each of these types of Leap Card online using the link below.
 Please note, however, that you will be required to verfiy your age/student status in order to avail of a concessionary Leap Card.

 Active Travel